 Azelaic acid, at prescription strengths, is a mild rosacea-friendly exfoliant that can help reduce rosacea breakouts.
 Unlike salicylic acid which is just too harsh to be effective for rosacea-prone skin.

 In a study researching the treatment of rosacea, researchers found that both 15% azelaic acid gel and metronidazole gel decreased facial erythema (redness), and decreased inflammatory papules and pustules (small pimples) over 15 weeks.

 Read Related: Rosacea Vs. Acne: How To Spot The Difference

 Instead of reaching for salicylic acid to tackle breakouts, opt for rosacea-friendly solutions that won’t make matters worse.

 If you want to see if our formulas are right for you simply complete a questionnaire-based online doctor's consultation.

-If our doctors find this is a good fit for you, we’ll ship your prescription to your doorstep.
+If our doctors find this is a good fit for you, we’ll ship your prescription to your doorstep with our free shipping.

 It’s not advisable to use salicylic acid if you have rosacea.